Raj-Hawlader/Raj-Hawlader/README.md

 🧠 Currently diving deep into the MERN stack.

-💼 Open to collaborations in Front-end development, especially with React and Tailwind CSS.
+💼 Open to collaboration in Front-end development, especially with React and Tailwind CSS.

 📫 Reach out anytime - rajhawlader385.rh@gmail.com